cloudposse/terraform-aws-ec2-instance/README.md

 * [terraform-null-label](https://github.com/cloudposse/terraform-null-label)

-It is necessary to run `terraform get` to download those modules.
+It is necessary to run `terraform get` or `terraform init` to download this module.

 Now reference the label when creating an instance (for example):
 ```terraform